Our Ultimate Guide to Online Celebrations for Christmas will keep you full of festive cheer well into the New Year with Zoom Christmas games galore.

 Create your own Jackanory with the elder members of the family hosting regular story time for the littlies.
 With so many wonderful Christmas classics to enjoy, you’ll want to start early with this beautiful tradition.

 For older children, chapter books are a wonderful way to savour a story together over a week or two.
-The Christmasaurus, A Boy Called Christmas (and its two sequels), and of course Charles Dickens’ classic A Christmas Carol are all super choices.
+The Christmasaurus, A Boy Called Christmas (and its sequels), and Charles Dickens’ classic A Christmas Carol are all super choices.

 This challenge can be played individually or by household.
 First, gather your building equipment of choice.
 From LEGO to playdough, items from the garden or even just a pen and paper, you can choose to all have the same equipment or vary for each participant.